 Course of Study

 Students will receive training in all aspects of asset management, including investment theory, factor investing, and risk management, with a core focus on forward-looking quantitative methods and new technologies emerging in the fast-developing field.
-The program is a full-time, one-year course of study leading to a Master of Management Studies degree.
-The course schedule will include offerings in the evenings and on Fridays to make the program accessible to working professionals.
+The program is a full-time, nine-month course of study leading to a Master of Management Studies degree.
+The course schedule will include both day and evening offerings making the program accessible to working professionals.
+However, working professionals should plan to be on campus every Friday during the academic calendar.
+Students will gain practical experience in one of three ways: working during the program, a 5-week internship, or an alternative experience pre-approved by the program chair.

 Proposed Course Schedule*